SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 #### Functional requirements

 The functional requirements are structured as user stories to better capture the perspective of the actor and to clarify permissions and intentions behind each requirement.
-This way the user stories served as the fundamental source of truth and a guide light for understanding the problem and being able to design a solution that would address the problem preserving the idea behind the intention of the actor.
+This way the user stories served as the fundamental source of truth and a guideline for understanding the problem and being able to design a solution that would address the problem preserving the idea behind the intention of the actor.

 |  ID   | User Story                                                                                                                |
 | :---: | :------------------------------------------------------------------------------------------------------------------------ |